All sessions are currently taking place online

 CPsychol, BSc in Counselling Psychology, MSc Counselling Psychology, GradDipPsych, BPS registered.

-Michelle Magri is a chartered counselling psychologist registered with the British Psychological Society (BPS).
-Her six-year training includes a BSc in Counselling and Psychology followed by doctoral level training in Counselling Psychology.
+Michelle Magri is registered with the British Psychological Society (BPS).
+Her six-year training includes a BSc in Counselling and Psychology followed by a professional doctorate in Counselling Psychology.
 Michelle started her career working as a specialist counselling psychologist in the NHS.
 She then moved into private practice at Harley Therapy in London, offering psychological therapy and contributing to the operational side of business, particularly recruitment and quality assurance of treatment.

 Michelle works with adults, adolescents (16 and above) and couples.
 Her approach is largely integrative.
 That is, she is trained across a wide range of evidence-based and long-established psychological and psychotherapeutic approaches, and will integrate clinically relevant elements from these different but overlapping interventions when she assesses and treats difficulties.
 Michelle typically draws from Psychodynamic Psychotherapy, Mentalisation-based Therapy, Attachment Therapy, and Schema Therapy, in addition to developmental, social, behavioural and cognitive psychological theories.